 In July 2017 the Dead Goldfish Ensemble were approached by Frederic Malki of Serendip Lab to perform during their festival in October 2017.
 This was the cause of some amusement as I had never played live* and had not made any music for over 20 years.
 Being unable to play (no sense of time) I tried to arrange something with my collaborators in Deaf Goes East and High Tech Pagodas but that didn't work out.
 After a few weeks the possibilities of live coding with Sonic Pi finally swam into focus.
 Having put together a couple of pieces I agreed to take part and spent the next month or so coming up with approximately 45 minutes of new material specifically written for live performance.
 My approach to live coding is to ensure that all the music is pre-composed and only modify the arrangement during the performance.
 Trying to do anything more spontaneous is extremely difficult through a laptop keyboard!

 The festival was well publicised and even had it's own Youtube clip.

-On the evening before the gig I appeared on La Station's 'radio station' (live internet feed) and live coded three pieces (one, Dependence Gravity Elegance (Dependence Gravity Elegance), specially written for the occasion).
-On our way in there was somebody 'playing' a metal detector (in a gas mask naturally) and on the way out there was some-one rubbing a record stylus - certainly not your average venue.
+On the evening before the gig I appeared on La Station's 'radio station' (live internet feed) on the Auto Route Des Titans show (which can be heard here).
+I live coded three pieces (one, Dependence Gravity Elegance (Dependence Gravity Elegance), specially written for the occasion).
+On our way in there was somebody 'playing' a metal detector (in a gas mask, naturally) and on the way out there was some-one rubbing a record stylus - certainly not your average venue.